 potential trainees registered on the Get into Teaching (GiT) website who have expressed an interest in teaching Chemistry, Biology, Physics, Computer Sciences or Modern Foreign Languages.

-those who have accepted an offer for ITT as identified through UCAS media in any of these subjects for 2018/19.
-This sample shall be purchased directly by the contractor and the cost for this purchase is included in this contract.
+<redacted>

 The length of the survey shall be a maximum of 15 minutes.
 The number of pre-coded and open questions in the survey shall be agreed between the Contractor and the Department.
 The Contractor shall ensure that ‘other’ options are available to allow specification of a response when a suitable pre-coded answer is not provided.
 The Contractor shall discuss and agree an approach to the un-coded responses with the Department.
 Where relevant respondents will be routed through the questionnaire to ensure the questions presented are relevant to individuals based on their previous responses.
 The questionnaire shall include a question requesting the respondent’s permission to recontact them if necessary for research purposes.
 The Contractor shall design and administer online surveys using Confirmit software and the invitation to participate in the survey will be sent out via email with a link to the survey.
 Piloting of the survey shall be agreed between the Contractor and the Department.
 DfE shall agree and approve the questionnaire with the Contractor.

 The Contractor shall ensure an adequate response rate for the GiT and UCAS surveys through unique online links to track non-responses, and the Contractor shall send a minimum of three targeted reminders.
-The number of GiT registrants is unpublished and shall be shared with the Contractor upon signing this contract.
-At the time of writing the tender the number of applicants who had been offered places was disclosed by UCAS Media as 160, but this is likely to have increased and shall be confirmed when the sample is purchased.
+The number of GiT registrants is unpublished and shall be shared with the Contractor upon signing this contract. <redacted>.
 The minimum number of interviews to be collected shall be agreed between the Department and the contractor when these figures are confirmed, but shall reflect an agreed response rate between the Department and contractor of at least 30%.
 That is, if the total number of eligible GiT registrants and UCAS Media applicants is 1,000 the minimum number of completed survey responses will be 300.

 The contractor shall run the survey in June 2018.
 Should the scheme be extended for those training in the AY 19/20 the survey would be run again in May/June 2019.
 In 2018/19 this survey will feed into awareness report 1 (to be delivered by 31.07.2019) and in 2019/20 this will feed into the first annual report (to be delivered by 28 February 2020).